What to Mix with Whiskey for That Extra Kick

 Bourbon also pairs well with maple.
 Mix a few drops of maple syrup into your bourbon and serve on the rocks.
 If you want to brighten it up, add a bit of fresh lemon juice.
 And if you love maple, try these recipes.

 In the warmer months, you’d be hard-pressed to find a more refreshing cocktail than a whiskey-lemonade.
 The secret to a simple cocktail like this is to use your favorite whiskey and a good lemonade.
-This brand is our editors’ favorite.

 Just because a Jack and Coke is a common order doesn’t mean it’s one to skip.
 A decent whiskey paired with a sweet cola is a classic, refreshing cocktail.
 And it’s an easy order for any bartender or host to make.
 Of course, if you want to get more complicated, you can try these whiskey drinks.

 Want to get into the Christmas spirit?
 Add a dram of whiskey to your eggnog.
 Its warming effects compliment this seasonal drink perfectly.
-For best results, use homemade eggnog—we can show you how to make it.